Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Numerical Experiments

-To overcome the challenge of directly integrating the PINN solution (which is hard to integrate precisely) and to calculate the guaranteed bounds to the original problem, we can project the PINN solution in some chosen collocation points (not necessarily the training points) onto finite-element functions.
-Most simply, we can assume the new projected solution to have equal values to the PINN solution in the collocation points and linearly interpolate between them.
-Then the terms $\nabla \widetilde{u}(\bm{x})$ and $\bm{Q} \nabla \widetilde w( \bm{x})$ are constant on each triangular subdomain, and, for the piecewise constant material distribution and as long as the mesh is carefully constructed to align with the material phases, the primal and dual flux is constant on each triangular subdomain as well.
-The exact integration of such a function is then trivial.
+In principle, the computation of the guaranteed bounds requires two conditions to be satisfied: (i) the integrals in Eqs.~\eqref{eq:min1} and ~\eqref{eq:min2} are calculated precisely; and (ii) the approximate solutions $\widetilde{u}(\bm{x})$ and $\widetilde{w}(\bm{x})$ are from the subspaces of $H^1_{\rm per}(X)$.
+To tackle the challenge of precisely integrating the PINN solution (since it can be difficult to derive a closed form), we project it onto finite-element functions, which also form a subspace of $H^1_{\rm per}(X)$.
+The simplest approach is to set the projected solution in the nodes of some finite element mesh to be equal to the PINN values at these points and interpolate linearly between them.
+As a result, the terms $\nabla \widetilde{u}(\bm{x})$ and $\bm{Q} \nabla \widetilde w( \bm{x})$ remain constant within each triangular subdomain.
+If the material distribution is piecewise constant and the mesh is designed to align with the material phases, both the primal and dual flux will also be constant in each triangular subdomain.
+This makes the exact integration of the function trivial.
+Here, we use the same regular mesh that was used for the FEM benchmark computations, which also aligns with the training collocation points.

 The resulting bounds to the conductivity parameter are denoted by stars connected by thin lines in Fig.~\ref{fig:pinn-estimates}.
 Because the chosen material approximation increases the effective conductivity, the bounds obtained from the solution with $\epsilon \in \{1/10,1/20,1/30\}$ are closer to each other and to the exact value.
 On the other hand, the lower bounds are actually below the exact value, i.e., they are guaranteed, unlike the ``quick'' estimates.